-Buoyed by Trump, GOP candidates sweep North Carolina special elections
+Dems admit Trump helped GOP candidates sweep North Carolina special elections

 Thomas is a former Greenville mayor who questioned Murphy's "blind loyalty" to Trump.

-Fox News' David Lewkowictz and The Associated Press contributing to this report.
+Fox News' David Lewkowictz and The Associated Press contributed to this report.